vijay8i/this-and-that/01-build-systems/notes/cmake-meson-and-ninja.md

 # neither does this :-(
 CC_FOR_BUILD=/opt/local/bin/clang++ meson setup build
 ```
+> see [epilog](#epilog); I did not set `CXX` and `CXX_FOR_BUILD` at
+> this step; would have save me 30 minutes if did properly RTFM.

 I finally had to use the `--native-file` option, which at first did not
+work &mdash; for like 30 minutes I was scratching my head and feverishly
-work.
-Since I ran out of options and out of habit I did `rm -rf build`;
+searching `SO`.
+Since I ran out of options, and since there was nothing
+else to try, I went for `rm -rf build`; and like magic it works.
+While
-and suddenly it starts working.
-This did not give me the good vibes I
+I am thrilled that it worked, it did not give me the good vibes I was
-was hoping to get out of *meson*.
+hoping to get out of *meson*.

+> Cache can be your friend, cache can be your worst enemy!
+> It can save you time and suck away time if you ignore it.
+> It can... okay you get the point.

 Fwiw, here is the native file.
 ```ini